 - Little sous-chef

-There are many safe ways your two-year-old can help in the kitchen such as dumping or pouring ingredients into a bowl, mixing ingredients together with a wooden spoon, mashing soft ingredients (bananas or avocados), washing fruits and veggies in the sink, or putting away the silverware (minus any sharp knives).
+There are many safe ways your 2 year old can help in the kitchen such as dumping or pouring ingredients into a bowl, mixing ingredients together with a wooden spoon, mashing soft ingredients (bananas or avocados), washing fruits and veggies in the sink, or putting away the silverware (minus any sharp knives).
 While a sturdy chair will help your toddler reach the kitchen countertop, there are many specialized stools (also called kitchen helpers or tower stools) that are designed to allow toddlers to access kitchen counters safely.
 All these activities are great for developing fine and gross motor skills.

 Search and find

-Ask your two-year-old to cover their eyes and hide a stuffie or toy for them to find.
+Ask your 2 year old to cover their eyes and hide a stuffie or toy for them to find.
 Make the hiding spot obvious at first and then more difficult as your toddler gets better at the game.
 Turn the game around and ask your toddler to hide the object for you to find.
 Alternatively play hide-and-seek with your toddler in a safe place in your home such as the living room or a bedroom.

 - Indoor scavenger hunt